jesperjohansson/vscode-hex-multi-converter/README.md

 This extension contributes the following settings:

-- `hex-multi-converter.convertEscapeCharactersToText`: Set to `false` to disable escape characters to text conversion (render newline instead of "\n" for example).
+- `hex-multi-converter.convertEscapeCharactersToText`: (default `true`) Set to `false` to disable escape characters to text conversion (render newline instead of "\n" for example).
-- `hex-multi-converter.convertControlCharactersToText`: Set to `false` to disable control characters to text conversion (show the ESC symbol instead of "ESC" for example).
+- `hex-multi-converter.convertControlCharactersToText`: (default `true`) Set to `false` to disable control characters to text conversion (show the ESC symbol instead of "ESC" for example).
+- `hex-multi-converter.extendedMatcher`: (default `false`) Set to `true` to enable extended syntax for hexadecimal numbers.
+For example, when enabled 0x12345U and 0x12345u will be matched as hexadecimal numbers.

 <!-- ## Known Issues